As Ireland’s mortgage crisis worsens, attorney Ross Maguire just gets busier.

 “Losses have to be borne and trying to avoid them by not doing restructuring for zombie households will leave the economy languishing,” Michael Saunders, head of European economics at Citigroup Inc. in London, said in an interview.
 “Mortgage debt is a very serious problem.”

 Unemployment has tripled since 2007 and home prices have plunged about 60 percent, while the government has taken over five of the country’s biggest banks and overseas lenders like General Electric Co.
-(GE) are fleeing Ireland.
+(GE:US) are fleeing Ireland.

 Maguire and his group, called New Beginning, want to “unionize” borrowers to increase their power against lenders and force them to accept more debt write-offs.

 “What we want to do is take over negotiations for as many borrowers as we can,” said Maguire, adding he’s “swamped” by requests for help.
 “The banks are scared if the escape valve is opened there could be an explosion.”

 Irish home loans in arrears for more than 90 days rose to 10.2 percent of the total at the end of March from 9.2 percent at the end of last year, the central bank said in a report on May 25.
 Some 38,658 loans have been restructured and aren’t in arrears, giving a total of 116,288 mortgages, or 15.2 percent of the total stock, in trouble.
 That’s an increase from 14 percent at the end of last year, the figures show.